 How Can I Choose the Best Risk Assessment for My Needs?

-It’s important to note that sometimes a combination of assessments will yield the best results.
-Don’t narrow your focus to one methodology if using several will better meet your needs.
-You may also find that different departments in your company lend themselves to different assessments.
-It isn’t necessary to use the same technique for every area of your organization.
+Sometimes a combination of assessments will yield the best results.
+Don’t stick with one method if using several will better meet your needs.
+You may also find that different departments in your company lend themselves to different assessments; it isn’t necessary to use the same technique for every organizational area.

-The most important question to ask when embarking on a risk assessment is: what are we hoping to learn?
-Consider whether your answer requires hard numbers or whether a holistic approach would be more beneficial.
-Your proposed time frame may also be a factor, as well as the experience and bandwidth of your assessor.
+A crucial question to ask when embarking on a risk assessment is simply: what are we hoping to learn?
+Consider whether your answer requires hard numbers or a holistic perspective.
+Your proposed time frame may also be a factor, as well as the experience and availability of your assessor.

 How Do I Complete a Risk Assessment?

-Identify Your Hazards.
+- Identify hazards.
 Hazards and risks are not synonymous.
-Hazards are any possible events that could cause harm, whereas risks are the likelihood that harm will result.
+Hazards are any possible events that could cause harm, while risks are the likelihood of harm.
 Your first step should be to list all potential hazards that your company or site might face.

-Identify the Potential Harm.
-After hazard identification, attempt to predict any harm that could result from each hazard.
+- Identify the potential harm.
+After hazard identification, attempt to predict any harm from each hazard.
 Not all hazards are created equal, and determining what harm could be caused will help you prioritize and plan accordingly for every possibility.

-Determine Necessary Precautions.
-Once you’ve analyzed potential hazards, you’ll need to decide how you can best prevent them or minimize harm.
+- Determine necessary precautions.
+Once you’ve analyzed potential hazards, you’ll need to decide how to best prevent them or minimize harm.
 This might involve training, controls, or insurance policies.

-Record Your Results.
-Creating a risk register that contains all of your potential risks and the control measures you’ve taken to prevent them is important, both for future training and for tracking your progress in the future.
+- Record your results.
+It’s wise to create a risk register that contains all your potential risks and the control measures you’ve taken to prevent them, both for future training and for tracking your progress.

-Review and Make Changes Over Time.
-Risk is not static, and the plans you establish now may not be sufficient as your company grows.
-Be sure to examine your risk prevention measures and your risk landscape regularly over time.
+- Review and make changes over time.
+Risk is not static, and your current plans may not be sufficient as your company grows.
+So be sure to examine your risk prevention efforts and your risk landscape regularly over time.

-Schedule a demo today to learn more about how ZenGRC can help you build a successful risk management system for your company.
+Schedule a demo today to learn more about how ROAR can help you build a successful risk management system for your company.